patrosAT/bodyparts_ros/README.md

 * **Serivce:** The [serivce](launch/bodyparts_service.launch) launch file starts a ros service.
 * **Action:** The [action](launch/bodyparts_action.launch) launch file starts a ros action server.

-## RefineNet
+## Acknowledgments

 The ROS node is powered by the pytorch implementation of [DrSleep](https://github.com/DrSleep).
-For more information on RefineNet please refer to the original [paper](https://arxiv.org/abs/1611.06612) or the following github [repository](https://github.com/DrSleep/light-weight-refinenet)
+For more information on RefineNet please refer to the original [paper](https://arxiv.org/abs/1611.06612) or the following [github repository](https://github.com/DrSleep/light-weight-refinenet)

 ## License

 * **Academic:** The project is licensed under the 3-clause BSD License.
 * **Commercial:** Please contact the author.